leighhalliday/mobx-async-actions/README.md

 ## Conclusion

 Visit the [MobX documentation](https://mobx.js.org/best/actions.html#writing-asynchronous-actions) for the ultimate guide to writing async code in MobX.
-In this article we covered the incorrect way, the `runInAction` approach and the `asyncAction` with generator approach.
+In this article we covered the incorrect way, the `runInAction` approach and the `flow` (or `asyncAction`) with generator function approach.

 Alternatively you can use a Babel plugin to automatically wrap Async/Await code in `runInAction` functions for you.